Tom Barkhuizen

+Barkhuizen started his career at Blackpool, making his senior debut in 2010 he also had loan spells at Hereford United, Fleetwood Town and Morecambe.
+In 2015, Barkhuizen signed a contract with Morecambe, however this was terminated early in November 2016 due to cashflow issues.

+He then signed a pre-contract agreement with Preston North End, which started in January 2017, Barkhuizen made 209 appearances in five and a half years.
+In July 2022, Barkhuizen signed with Derby County and in his second season in the club helped them gain automatic promotion to the Championship, he would make 113 appearances in three-year spell, scoring 14 times.

 Career

 Blackpool

 Born in Blackpool, Barkhuizen played junior football on the Fylde coast with Blackpool Rangers.

 In May 2009 he signed on as a first-year scholar with Blackpool's youth department.
 Before that he had been at the Centre of Excellence for four months, and had scored in every game he played at both under-16 and under-17 levels.

 On 24 August 2010, whilst still a second-year youth scholar, he made his first team debut in the second round of the 2010–11 League Cup, against Milton Keynes at Stadium MK.
 Assistant manager Steve Thompson said of Barkhuizen: "Tom has come through the youth set up and I felt he handled himself very well for his debut.
 He is not the finished article by a long shot but once he gets a little bit of strength I think we've got a decent player there.
 I thought he did fantastic."

 In August 2011, he made a late substitute appearance in the League Cup defeat to Sheffield Wednesday before joining League Two side Hereford United on loan until the end of the year.
 He scored on his debut in a 4–1 Football League Trophy defeat to Bournemouth on 30 August.
 His first league goal came on 10 September 2011, in a 3–1 loss against Shrewsbury Town.
 On 20 December, after scoring seven goals for the Bulls, Barkhuizen stated that he wanted to stay at Edgar Street until the end of the season.
 His loan deal was extended until the end of the season on 9 January 2012.
 Then in late February, Barkhuizen would score his first brace despite losing 5–4 to Gillingham and then scored in a 2–1 win over Wimbledon, to end "a run of 10 home games without a win".
 Following the club's relegated to the Conference from League Two at the end of the 2011–12 season and made thirty eight appearances and scoring eleven times, Barkuizen was praised by Manager Jamie Pitman for his role as a striker and helping the club go into positive forms.
 Barkhuizen contract with Blackpool was extended for another year.